nlgndnmz/COMPAS/README.md

 ##### Installation

-To run COMPAS, you need to install the "compas" R package (soon to be made available from CRAN, currently available upon request) on your system.
+To run COMPAS, you need to install the "compas" R package (soon to be made available from CRAN, currently available upon request - see compas-manual.pdf for contact info) on your system.
 The best way to do this is through install.packages() function in R. In addition to this package, COMPAS needs the following scripts:

 - processSam.pl
 - mergeCounts.pl